spacetelescope/jdaviz/docs/specviz2d/displaying.rst

 ******************

 Specviz2D consists of a 2D spectrum viewer and a 1D spectrum viewer, with linked x-axes.
-Each viewer window contains a toolbar, including a data menu.
+Each viewer window contains a toolbar, legend, and data menu.

 .. seealso::